-The Company's corporate governance practices were in place throughout the year ended 30 June 2012, with the exception of the Company's Trading Policy and Diversity Policy, which were updated during the year.
+The Company's corporate governance practices were in place throughout the year ended 30 June 2013.

 Various corporate governance practices are discussed within this statement.
 For further information on corporate governance policies adopted by the Company refer to our website www.imf.com.au.